 Rupert's most recent credits as Director include the UK premiere of BETWEEN RIVERSIDE AND CRAZY by Stephen Adly Guirgis at Royal Welsh College of Music and Drama, David Harrower's award-winning play BLACKBIRD with Christian Patterson and Sophie Melville (Best Actress Award, Wales Theatre Awards 2017) at The Other Room in Cardiff, a new play FOX at The Old Red Lion and PERICLES at LAMDA.

-His credits as Director include CONFESSIONS at The Other Room, the musical of THE SECRET GARDEN at the Ambassadors Theatre, a rehearsed reading of Philip Ridley's KRINDLEKRAX with Alex Lawther as Ruskin Splinter at Shoreditch Town Hall, SMALL VICTORIES/Women Redressed at The Park, ELEGIES FOR ANGELS, PUNKS AND RAGING QUEENS at the Charing Cross Theatre and readings of Mike Poulton's new play SEEMING TRUST at the St James Theatre Studio and the Trafalgar Studios.
-He has also directed AN UNKINDNESS OF RAVENS at Five Fountayne, THE WHITE SLAVES OF BARBARY in the St James Studio and Shakespeare Scenes on LAMDA's short summer course last year.
+His other work as Director include CONFESSIONS at The Other Room, the musical of THE SECRET GARDEN at the Ambassadors Theatre, a rehearsed reading of Philip Ridley's KRINDLEKRAX with Alex Lawther as Ruskin Splinter at Shoreditch Town Hall, SMALL VICTORIES/Women Redressed at The Park, ELEGIES FOR ANGELS, PUNKS AND RAGING QUEENS at the Charing Cross Theatre and readings of Mike Poulton's new play SEEMING TRUST at the St James Theatre Studio and the Trafalgar Studios.
+He has also directed AN UNKINDNESS OF RAVENS at Five Fountayne, THE WHITE SLAVES OF BARBARY in the St James Studio and Shakespeare Scenes on LAMDA's short summer course.

 Photograph of Rupert Hands by CATHERINE ASHMORE